 The ice prep team works very hard to ensure that we have the best possible curling surface for every game.
-Their focus is solely on that of the ice surface itself (Zamboni, scraping, pebbling, breaking pebble, sweeping the ice surface, setting hacks, etc).
+Their focus is solely on that of the ice surface itself (scraping, pebbling, breaking pebble, sweeping the ice surface, setting hacks, and so on).
 The league requires the assistance of everyone else to get the rocks, scoreboards, etc on the ice in a timely fashion in anticipation of an on time start to every draw.
 As well, the league requires assistance with clean up following every draw.

 Each team is responsible for cleaning up their own rocks and thirds remove the scoreboard after they have verified the score.